artificialsolutions/tie-api-example-android/README.md

 ## Prerequisites
-- You need to know the engine url of a published bot.
+- You need to know the Teneo engine url of a published bot.
 - Android Studio 3.4 or later.
 - Android 6 Marshmallow (API 23) device, or better.
 (Recommended)